 5. Classifying Breast Cancer

-If you’re looking for a healthcare project to add to your portfolio, you can try building a breast cancer detection system using Python.
+If you’re looking for a healthcare project to add to your portfolio, you can build a breast cancer detection system using Python.
 Breast cancer cases have been on the rise, and the best possible way to fight breast cancer is to identify it at an early stage and take appropriate preventive measures.

 To build a system with Python, you can use the invasive ductal carcinoma (IDC) data set, which contains histology images for cancer-inducing malignant cells.
 You can train your model with it, too.
 For this project, you’ll find convolutional neural networks are better suited for the task, and as for Python libraries, you can use NumPy, OpenCV, TensorFlow, Keras, scikit-learn and Matplotlib.